-Subject Minimum Entry Requirements GCSE English and Maths Requirements Art & Design Grade 5 in GCSE Art Biology Grade 6 in GCSE Biology or Grade 7-7 in GCSE Combined Science Grade 5 in GCSE Mathematics Business Studies Grade 5 in GCSE English Language or Literature and Grade 5 in GCSE Mathematics Chemistry Grade 6 in GCSE Chemistry or Grade 7-7 in GCSE Combined Science Grade 5 in GCSE Mathematics Computer Science Grade 6 in GCSE Computer Science Grade 5 in GCSE Mathematics Applied Criminology Grade 4 in GCSE English Language or Literature Design & Technology - Product Design Grade 5 GCSE in any Design & Technology subject Drama & Theatre Grade 6 in GCSE Drama Economics Grade 5 in GCSE Mathematics
+Subject Minimum Entry Requirements GCSE English and Maths Requirements Art & Design Grade 5 in GCSE Art Biology Grade 6 in GCSE Biology or Grade 7-7 in GCSE Combined Science Grade 5 in GCSE Mathematics Business Grade 5 in GCSE English Language or Literature and Grade 5 in GCSE Mathematics Chemistry Grade 6 in GCSE Chemistry or Grade 7-7 in GCSE Combined Science Grade 5 in GCSE Mathematics Computer Science Grade 6 in GCSE Computer Science Grade 5 in GCSE Mathematics Drama & Theatre Grade 6 in GCSE Drama Economics Grade 5 in GCSE Mathematics

-Subject Minimum Entry Requirements GCSE English and Maths Requirements English Language Grade 6 in GCSE English Language English Literature Grade 6 in GCSE English Literature Environmental Science Two grade 6s in GCSE Science (from the combined or separate science route) Grade 5 in GCSE Mathematics and a grade 5 in either GCSE English Literature or Language Film Studies Grade 5 in GCSE English Language and Literature French Grade 6 in GCSE French Geography Grade 6 in GCSE Geography Grade 5 in GCSE Mathematics German Grade 6 in GCSE German Government & Politics Grade 5 in GCSE English Languag or Literature History Grade 6 in GCSE History Grade 5 in GCSE English Languag or Literature Mathematics (A Level) Grade 6 in GCSE Mathematics Further Mathematics Grade 7 in GCSE Mathematics Music At least a Grade 6 in GCSE Drama Grade 6 in either GCSE English Language or Literature Photography Grade 5 in GCSE Art is advantageous but not essential Physics Grade 6 in GCSE Physics or Grade 7-7in GCSE Combined Science Grade 5 in GCSE Mathematics PE Grade 5 in GCSE PE Theory and a Grade 5 in GCSE Combined Science Psychology Grade 5 in GCSE English Languag or Literature Religious Studies - Philosophy & Ethics Grade 6 in GCSE RS Sociology Grade 5 in GCSE English Languag or Literature
+Subject Minimum Entry Requirements GCSE English and Maths Requirements English Language Grade 6 in GCSE English Language English Literature Grade 6 in GCSE English Literature Environmental Science Two grade 6s in GCSE Science (from the combined or separate science route) Grade 5 in GCSE Mathematics and a grade 5 in either GCSE English Literature or Language Film Studies Grade 5 in GCSE English Language and Literature French Grade 6 in GCSE French Geography Grade 6 in GCSE Geography Grade 5 in GCSE Mathematics German Grade 6 in GCSE German Government & Politics Grade 5 in GCSE English Language or Literature History Grade 6 in GCSE History Grade 5 in GCSE English Language or Literature Mathematics (A Level) Grade 6 in GCSE Mathematics Further Mathematics Grade 7 in GCSE Mathematics Music At least Grade 5 standard (you do not have had to have taken the grade) on an instrument.
+GCSE Music Grade 5.
+Or Grade 5 Theory (if not studied at GCSE).
+Photography Grade 5 in GCSE Art is advantageous but not essential Physics Grade 6 in GCSE Physics or Grade 7-7in GCSE Combined Science Grade 5 in GCSE Mathematics PE Grade 5 in GCSE PE Theory and a Grade 5 in GCSE Combined Science Psychology Grade 5 in GCSE English Language or Literature Religious Studies - Philosophy & Ethics Grade 6 in GCSE RS Sociology Grade 5 in GCSE English Language or Literature